Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

 In summary, we have introduced \ce{P2C3}NTs formed through a roll-up construction of monolayer phosphorus carbide (\ce{P2C3}).
-Using symmetry adapted first principal calculations and other theoretical tools, we extensively characterized two types of nanotubes, armchair and zigzag.
+Using symmetry adapted first principles calculations and other theoretical tools, we extensively characterized two types of nanotubes, armchair and zigzag.
 These nanotubes provide an unique platform where both Dirac fermions and strongly correlated states co-exist in a realistic 1D nanostructure.
 The orbital analysis shows that the electronic bands near the Fermi level are the direct sum of the band diagrams of honeycomb splitgraph and Kagome lattices. \ce{P2C3}NTs develop magnetic order on creating a carbon vacancy or by doping with hydrogen, and the magnetic behavior is highly controllable via strain in the latter case.
 The flat band states in both types of nanotubes are robust to small deformation.
 Under large tensile strains, the nanotubes undergo a structural transition process to a ``brick-wall'' phase, and we observed various fascinating electronic phenomena including Dirac cone annihilation and multiple metal-insulator transitions in the transition pathway.
 The finite nanotube simulations show topological features in the form of the localized edge states induced by Dirac points and flat bands.
-Calculation of structural properties suggest that \ce{P2C3}NTs are stable structures at the room temperature, and due to the relatively low bending energy of \ce{P2C3} sheets, may be easily fabricated.
-Many novel types of carbon and phosphorus allotrope have been successfully synthesized in recent years, and it seems likely that \ce{P2C3} nanotubes can be grown and investigated experimentally in the near future.
+Calculations of structural properties suggest that \ce{P2C3}NTs are stable structures at the room temperature, and due to the relatively low bending energy of \ce{P2C3} sheets, may be easily fabricated.
+Many novel types of carbon and phosphorus allotrope have been successfully synthesized in recent years, and it seems likely that \ce{P2C3} nanotubes can be grown and investigated experimentally in the near future. {Finally, further computational characterization, including explicit transport, many-body effects, finite temperature correlation calculations, as well as more reliable simulations of magnetic effects, form the scope of future work.}

+\begin{suppinfo} Discretization parameters for Helical DFT, determination of deformation energies and torsional/extensional stiffness values, tight-binding model for \ce{P2C3}NTs bands, band structures for some 2D \ce{P2C3} and some \ce{P2C3}NTs; projected density of states, magnetism studies on carbon vacancy, magnified band diagrams of some structures shown in main text (PDF) \end{suppinfo}